 The few (!) changes on my CV over the years have occasionally made me feel a little self-conscious, especially when it’s examined by recruiters or interviewers.
 The same concern on my behalf has also come from older family members, a generation more often blessed with job longevity.
 The case for the defence is as follows, your honour:

 - My early (working) life was full of temping / contracting jobs to put experience on the CV and seek career direction

-- Financial services “career”: In the late 90s, to get on and get ahead in the City, one often had to move jobs to move up the ladder
+- Working in financial services in the City in the 90s meant that to get on and get ahead, one often had to move jobs to move up the ladder

 The defence rests.

 For the last (nearly) 3 years, I found myself with a company (Amber Road Travel, formerly known as CTI) where that Venn Diagram sweet spot has often been hit; interesting job, ok money, nice people to work with etc. Sure, there were a few niggles; I’ve yet to meet a techie who doesn’t moan about non-technical senior management making poor technical decisions!
 Most relating to factors outside of my immediate environment however.
 In short, I’ve had a very enjoyable job that I’ve wanted to get up for, and people I looked forward to seeing, every day.
 Occasional travel to other offices of the company, my opinion regularly sought, and the breadth of my skill set valued, whilst being trusted with a variety of responsibility.
 Powers that be thought highly of me, and I was regularly of assistance to people across the company.